Winnti Scenario: Biotech R&D Espionage

 What points to it:

-- Bioreactor calibration anomaly alerts were raised during the same period as the process-level IoCs.
+- Bioreactor calibration anomaly alerts were raised during the same period as the HANSEN-SAP-01 investigation.

-- R&D operations confirms a routine hardware qualification cycle was running on the affected workstations.
+- R&D operations confirms a routine hardware qualification cycle was running on the calibration workstations.

 - Calibration performance alerts are a normal part of the qualification workflow.